UsmanJafri/infosec-blog/_posts/2020-09-01-windows-event-logs.markdown

 For a security analyst the Security logs are of extreme importance followed closely by the System logs.
 In the next section we will be discussing a handful of Event IDs that a security personnel should watch out for.

-Thanks to excellent Security log encyclopedia at Ultimate Windows Security!
+Thanks to the excellent Security log encyclopedia at [Ultimate Windows Security](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/)!

 1. **An attacker attempted a Port Scan:**